Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide

 Repot the young Philodendron Sun Red at the beginning of the growing season when the plant becomes pot-bound.
 Use a pot that is 2 sizes larger than the current one.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning